 Using a 3PL for inventory system management

-Using the services of a tech-enabled 3PL allows you to focus on the growth of your business rather than spending time and energy on all things order fulfillment.
+Using the services of a tech-enabled 3PL allows you to focus on the growth of your business rather than spending time and energy on all things order fulfilment.
 A 3PL like ShipBob built and operates their own warehouse management system, has pickers wear inventory scanners, and offers built-in inventory management so merchants have full visibility into real-time inventory levels.

 By tracking inventory from one dashboard, merchants can tap into historical data for insights into demand forecasting, which can help better predict the best time to restock inventory on the SKU level.